robconery/blog/_posts/2013-11-20-minty-defining-the-model.md

 The first line makes sure we have some arguments - I'm using Node's built-in assertion library to confirm we have a connection argument, and that it has a db setting.

-The next line is making sure I keep a reference to `this` to avoid Javascript's notorious scoping issues.
+The next line is making sure I keep a reference to `this` to avoid JavaScript's notorious scoping issues.

 The final bit is simply telling Sequelize where the database is and how to behave.